 The portfolio will consist of artifacts, documents, and evidence, which demonstrate that the knowledge, skills, and dispositions as indicated in the Louisiana Components of Effective Teaching and the Program's Conceptual Framework have been met.
-Students will be required to submit an Introductory Level Portfolio as a prerequisite to their first methods class (EDUC 321, 323, 326 or EDUC 485, 490), a Developing Level Portfolio as a requirement for student teaching, and a Competency Level Portfolio as a requirement for graduation.
-Students are to refer to the Teacher Preparation Portfolio

-Handbook for timelines and content requirements.
+Students will be required to submit an Introductory Level Portfolio as a prerequisite to their first methods class (EDUC 321, 323, 326, 328, 485, or 490 or KIN 460), a Developing Level Portfolio as a requirement for student teaching, and a Competency Level Portfolio as a requirement for graduation.
+Students are to refer to the Teacher Preparation Portfolio Handbook for timelines and content requirements.
 The Teacher Preparation Portfolio Handbook will be approved each spring by the Council for Teacher Education for the next catalog year.